MuttData/muttlib/CONTRIBUTING.md

 ```

 ### Release
-Deprecations must be implemented in minor releases and EOL will be on the next major release.
+Deprecation warning must be added in minor releases and EOL will be on the next major releases.

 ## PRs
 Also called MRs (Merge Requests) in gitlab.